chompa111/saturnGL/README.md

 ```
 <img src="https://user-images.githubusercontent.com/43425971/128456165-cb901a8f-e2a0-41e3-9d96-f64a40fdb58d.gif" alt="drawing" width="550"/>

-What if we would move and change color at the same time?
+What if we wanted to move and change color at the same time?
 Its a good moment to talk about Tasks on SaturnGL.
 `Task` is some action that occurs in a given time, by the way  `move()` and `changeColor()` are examples of tasks that you already know.
 On Saturn you can **compose** two or more tasks on a a single complex task. in our example we need to compose the task `move` and `changeColor` to another taks
 that execute it in paralel way. we could do that as following: